synthetik-technologies/blastfoam/README.md

+### blastFoam Version 5.0 Release Notes and Features
+blastFoam 5.0 greatly improves compatibility of blastFoam thermodynamics with that of standard OpenFOAM.
+This results in the ability to use most standard OpenFOAM functionObjects and fvModels and constraints.
+This also includes the ability to compile new combinations of thermodynamic models at run-time.
+Additional thermodynamic models have been added including ePower, ePolynomial, eTabulated, hPower, hPolynomial, and hTabulated.
+Additional fluid transport models have been added including polynomial, logPolynomial, sutherland, WLF, and tabulated.
+Additional sold transport models have been added including exponential and polynomial.

+Support for fvModels and fvConstraints has been added.
+This allows for sources that are not typically included in the solver, for example point mass sources.

+Improvements for the rotateFields utility included mapping of fields not included in the target directory as well as fixes to the rotation of non scalar fields.
+1-D cases can now be directly mapped to 3D cases.

+A large selection of numerical methods have also been added including univariate and root finding methods, numerical integration, and minimization.

+New methods to initialize non-uniform fields have been added to the setRefinedFields utility such as calculatedDensity, function, and massIntegrate.
+New cell set types have also been added and include boxMassToCell, cylindericalMassToCell, and sphericalMassToCell.

+Because the output of lagrangian particles is not compatible with the builtin paraview reader, the convertLagrangianPositions utility has been added to convert the standard lagrangian format to one that paraview can read, allowing the viewing of parallel largrangian cases, without the need to reconstruct cases.

+### Previous Releases

 ### blastFoam Version 4.0 Release Notes and Features
 blastFoam 4.0 introduces particle solvers.
 This includes Eulerian multi-fluid methods (blastEulerFoam), Lagrangian (blastParcelFoam), and possible coupling to OpenQBMM for number-density function transport coupling (blastPbeTransportFoam, blastUncoupledVdfTransportFoam, and blastVdfTransportFoam).